RMI-PACTA/workflow.pacta.report/README.md

 Running PACTA also requires pacta-data, which needs to be mounted into the container at run-time.

-See workflow.pacta for examples of a similar docker container and invokation
+See workflow.pacta for examples of a similar docker container and invocation